 After a few years, the farm moved to the neighboring farmer’s land.
 The business has expanded into more than a self-sufficient project.
 Now the farm provides the community areas of Hondo, Castroville, Boerne, Bandera, and San Antonio with fresh non-certified organic produce, goat milk soap, and canned goods.Michelle is the 6th generation in her family to work in agriculture and milking.

-As of September 2018, the farm has expanded to additional location that is CNG (Certified Naturally Grown).
-We are striving to provide fresh organically grown vegetables to more families around our area through our CSA box, markets, stores, chefs, and our road side stand in 2019.
+As of September 2018, the farm has expanded to a new location in San Antonio.
+We are striving to provide fresh organically grown vegetables to more families around our area through our CSA box, markets, stores, chefs, and our road side stand in 2020.

 Creator and Founder: Michelle Steubing